WentTheFox/BSDataPuller/README.md

 ELiveDataEventTriggers EventTrigger = ELiveDataEventTriggers.Unknown;
 ```
 ##### SBlockHitScore
-This is a sub-object of `LiveData` and does not get extend the `AData` class, there is no endpoint for this type.
+This is a sub-object of `LiveData` and it doesn't extend the `AData` class, there is no endpoint for this type.
 Type: `struct`
 ```cs
 ///0 to 70.